cohure/CHR2024-website/content/venue/finding-the-venue.md

 ## Map of the Venue
-At CHR2024, all locations are conveniently within a short walking distance.
-Gain an overview below:
+At CHR2024, all locations are conveniently set within a short walking distance.
+See the overview below:

 <div class="map-container">
   <img src="/images/venue/AU-MAP-FESTIVAL-EDITION-26-nov-2024.jpg" alt="Map of the conference venue with outlined areas" style="width: 100%; height: auto; border-radius: 4px;">